Sinking of the Titanic: Titanics final moments

 Titanic was subjected to extreme opposing forces – the flooded bow pulling her down while the air in the stern kept her to the surface – which were concentrated at one of the weakest points in the structure, the area of the engine room hatch.
-Shortly after the lights went out, Titanic's structure failed and the ship split apart.
+Shortly after the lights went out, Titanics structure failed and the ship split apart.
 The submerged bow may have remained attached to the stern by the keel for a short time, pulling the stern to a high angle before separating and leaving the stern to float for a few moments longer.
-The forward part of the stern will have flooded very rapidly, causing it to tilt and then settle briefly until sinking.
+The forward part of the stern would have flooded very rapidly, causing it to tilt and then settle briefly until sinking.

 The ship disappeared from view at 02:20, 2 hours and 40 minutes after striking the iceberg.
 Thayer reported that it rotated on the surface, "gradually [turning] her deck away from us, as though to hide from our sight the awful spectacle ...
 Then, with the deadened noise of the bursting of her last few gallant bulkheads, she slid quietly away from us into the sea."

 Titanics surviving officers and some prominent survivors testified that the ship had sunk in one piece, a belief that was affirmed by the British and American inquiries into the disaster.
 Archibald Gracie, who was on the promenade deck with the band (by the second funnel), stated that "Titanics decks were intact at the time she sank, and when I sank with her, there was over seven-sixteenths of the ship already underwater, and there was no indication then of any impending break of the deck or ship".
 Ballard argued that many other survivors' accounts indicated that the ship had broken in two as she was sinking.
 As the engines are now known to have stayed in place along with most of the boilers, the "great noise" heard by witnesses and the momentary settling of the stern were presumably caused by the break-up of the ship rather than the loosening of her fittings or boiler explosions.